-The back side is just one solid color and would be a great starting place for a beginner c2cer.
-You’ll get the feel for working a c2c pattern before you jump into the color changes.
+The backside is just one solid color and would be a great starting place for a beginner c2cer.
+You’ll get a feel for working a c2c pattern before jumping into the color changes.

 By flipping over the front panel of my pillow cover, you can see that it is a hot mess!
 I found it much easier to just pull the yarn across the back as I worked on the color changes instead of cutting the yarn and leaving more ends to weave in.

 As you’ll notice below, there are not line by line instructions included for the crochet pattern.
 Instead, you’ll work from the graph in diagonal lines.

 It doesn’t really matter which corner of the graph you start at since this crochet pattern builds the same from all corners.

 In the instructions, I specify to use black to single crochet around the front panel of the pillow.

 You may notice if you look closely at the pictures that I used linen around the front panels, which stands out more than the black would.

 Of course you can do what you think will look best but if I did it again, I would definitely use black.